-The digital molding process invented by 3D Systems is comprised of discrete modules for every step required in direct 3D production.
-Each stage is automated, reducing the need for human intervention.
-Following input of the digital benchmarking vent file, the first part was produced within 92 minutes, followed by additional vents at rates equivalent to one recurring unit every 95 seconds.
+The digital production process introduced by 3D Systems' Figure 4® technology is built around discrete modules for each step of direct production.
+Figure 4® printing can be automated, reducing the need for human intervention.
+Following input of the digital benchmarking vent file described in this paper, the first part was produced within 92 minutes, followed by additional vents at rates equivalent to one new unit every 95 seconds.
+Figure 4® technology is so fast that 3D Systems characterizes the digital production process as a motion or velocity.

-The Figure 4 technology that drives digital molding comprises an array of super-fast membrane micro-DLP (Digital Light Processing) printers.
-The array enables the digital molding process to take advantage of parallel processing efficiencies.
-Printers within the array are called "engines," and each one is extremely fast at producing physical objects.
-So fast, in fact, that 3D Systems characterizes the process as a motion or velocity.
 Depending on the geometry and material, a 3D object can be pulled from a 2D plane at speeds measured in millimeters per minute.

-Robotic arms take the parts through each step of the primary and secondary processes, allowing streaming production of parts.
-The robotic arms pull the parts swiftly from the resin vat and take them through the washing, drying and curing operations.
-Digital inspection can also be integrated into Figure 4 modules, enabling the sensors and data capture required to leverage Industry 4.0 practices and strategy.

-In combination with 3D Systems' software, Figure 4 modules can communicate in real time using industry standard protocols such as MTConnect and OPC Unified Architecture (OPC UA).
+Depending on the Figure 4® configuration in use, robotic arms take the parts through each step of the primary and secondary processes, allowing streaming production of parts.
+In the Figure 4® Production platform, robotic arms pull the parts swiftly from the resin vat and take them through the washing, drying and curing operations.
+Digital inspection can also be integrated into Figure 4®, enabling the sensors and data capture required to leverage Industry 4.0 practices and strategy.
+In combination with 3D Systems' software, Figure 4® solutions can communicate in real time using industry standard protocols such as MTConnect and OPC Unified Architecture (OPC UA).
 3D Systems' software is designed to provide operating and support intelligence both locally on the factory floor and remotely via web and cloud connectivity, promoting efficient data exchange for smart manufacturing.

-Digital molding as implemented by 3D Systems is massively scalable and can operate within automated production lines.
-It can handle long- and short-run batches and allows fast switching of production to different parts.
+Direct production as implemented by 3D Systems is massively scalable and can operate within automated production lines.
+It can handle long- and shortrun batches and allows fast switching of production to different parts.
 This gives manufacturers the ability to quickly iterate a design and immediately manufacture an end-use part.